-- Make the streusel topping: In a small bowl, combine the flour, Crown Maple Syrup, butter, and pecans and mix together with a fork or your fingers.
+Prepare the streusal topping by combining the flour, Crown Maple Syrup, butter, and pecans; Mix together with a fork or your fingers.
 Set aside.

-- In the bowl of a standing mixer fitted with the paddle attachment, beat together the cream cheese and butter until they are completely smooth, 4-5 minutes.
+In the bowl of a standing mixer fitted with the paddle attachment, beat together the cream cheese and butter for 4-5 minutes, or until they are completely smooth.
 Scrape down the sides and bottom of the bowl.
-Add the white and maple sugars and salt and continue to beat until light and fluffy, 5 more minutes, stopping once or twice to scrape down the bowl.
+Add the salt, white and maple sugars and continue to beat until light and fluffy, 5 more minutes, stopping once or twice to scrape down the bowl.

 In a medium bowl, whisk together the Crown Maple Syrup and eggs.
 With the mixer running on low speed, gradually add the egg mixture to the cream cheese mixture, making sure each addition is incorporated before adding more.
 Scrape down the bowl.
 Add the flour 1 cup at a time, mixing on low until it is all incorporated.
 Scrape down the bowl and beat for 1 more minute until the batter is completely smooth.

 Divide the batter evenly between the pans and smooth the tops with a spatula.
 Sprinkle half the streusel on each cake.
 Bake for 35 minutes and then turn the oven down to 300°F and bake for another 45-50 minutes, tenting the tops of the loaves with foil if they get too dark.
 The cakes are done when a cake tester comes out clean and the crack in the top of the loaf is just barely moist.
 Remove the cakes immediately from the pans and cool them on a rack.